romdj/3point-game-nhl-standing/README.md

 in a few days as time permits between work and other obligations.

 ## Contact
-You can reach me by mp, I'll think if Gitter makes sense, but since this is probably a very insignificant project, I don't expect an overwhelming popularity :)
+You can reach me by mp, I'll think if Gitter makes sense, but since this is probably a very insignificant project, I don't expect an overwhelming popularity :grin:

 ## Acknowledgements